Greenest-Guy/HackornCTF-Writeup/README.md

 2. Open ```pdns.csv``` in VSCode (timestamp,subdomain,ip).
 3. Take note of the first 2 octets that are common between the IPv4 addresses (same network).
 4. Locate the IP with a suspicious IPv4 address (first 2 octets different).
-5. Find the subdomain associated with suspicious IPv4 address using the csv file.
+5. Find the subdomain associated with the suspicious IPv4 address using the CSV file.
 6. Reconstruct the flag using the suspicious subdomain (SPL{subdomain}).